grip244/SystemShop/README.md

 [![Java CI with Maven](https://github.com/grip244/SystemShop/actions/workflows/maven.yml/badge.svg?branch=master)](https://github.com/grip244/SystemShop/actions/workflows/maven.yml)

-Tired of stagnant economies and empty auction houses?
+Tired of stagnant economies and empty SystemShops?
 Want to create a vibrant, player-driven marketplace that thrives on any server, big or small?
 Look no further!

 System Shop is a complete reimagining of the server shop concept.
 It's not just a shop; it's a powerful, fully automated economic engine that brings your server to life.
 Whether you have a cozy community of 5 or a bustling metropolis of 500, System Shop creates a dynamic and engaging marketplace for everyone.